‘New York Times’ Euphemistically Calls Donald Trump Lie About ‘Executing’ Babies An ‘Inaccurate Refrain’

 — Susan Hennessey (@Susan_Hennessey) April 28, 2019

 Political commentator and popular Twitter personality Peter Daou said that he “inaccurate refrain” phrasing “makes it sound like Trump sang a song off key.
-FACT: HE’S LYING AND INCITING VIOLENCE AGAINST ANYONE WHO SUPPORTS FREEDOM OF CHOICE,” Daou wrote, in all wrote in all capital letters.
+FACT: HE’S LYING AND INCITING VIOLENCE AGAINST ANYONE WHO SUPPORTS FREEDOM OF CHOICE,” Daou wrote in all capital letters.

-Historian Kevin Kruse also made a musical analogy in his Twitter comment on the Times euphemism, saying it “sounds like he performed CPR on someone garbling the chorus to ‘”Louie, Louie.'”
+Historian Kevin Kruse also made a musical analogy in his Twitter comment on the NYT euphemism, saying it “sounds like he performed CPR on someone garbling the chorus to ‘Louie, Louie.'”

 IT WAS NOT AN "INACCURATE REFRAIN"